rocky-jaiswal/my_blogs/content/2023-09-16-java-reactive-composed.md

 So let's get started with a simple example.
 We will create a request handler that will -

 - Do a simple request validation
-- Then query the DB for user's emails and some other details
+- Then query the DB for the users emails and some other details
 - Another DB query to get the "cities of interest" of this user
 - For each of these cities we will call a remote service to get the weather (min / max temperature)
 - Finally, we aggregate all this data and send back a response to the user

 The main thing to note here is that ideally the DB queries and the HTTP calls should be made in parallel.
 Let us assume that things are bad and querying the DB takes 2 seconds and getting the weather for a city takes 3 seconds.
 So if we do this in a traditional main thread linear style we are looking at 2 (DB query for email) + 2 (DB query for cities) + 2 \* 3 (assuming there are 2 cities and HTTP call for each takes 3 seconds) = 10 seconds of total response time (at-least).

 If we were to do this in async style we can do all this in 5 seconds since the DB calls and the HTTP call can be made in parallel.
 This saves us a huge 5 seconds in response time just for this example.
+Not to mention the server can handle new requests while it is waiting on I/O.

-Also in the Java world there is no such thing as "async/await" like Node.js and we do not want our "reactive / async" code to look very different from the normal linear code.
+Also in the Java world there is no such thing as "async / await" like Node.js and we do not want our "reactive / async" code to look very different from the normal linear code.
 If we were to do this in a callback / [CompletableFuture](https://www.baeldung.com/java-completablefuture#bd-Combining) style this can be done without any library but the code would be an eyesore (like Node.js with the callback style of 2004).
 To solve this problem we use [Project Reactor](https://projectreactor.io/docs/core/release/reference/index.html).
 I will not go into the details of Mono / Flux since there is enough documentation out there.

 So without much ado, here is the main "controller" code -